Dana Wynter

-Dana Wynter (born Dagmar Winter; 8 June 1931 – 5 May 2011) was a German-born British actress, who was raised in the United Kingdom and southern Africa.
+Dana Wynter (born Dagmar Winter; 8 June 1931 – 5 May 2011) was a German-born British actress who was raised in the United Kingdom and southern Africa.
 She appeared in film and television for more than 40 years, beginning in the 1950s.
-Her best-known film performance was in Invasion of the Body Snatchers (1956).
+One of her best-known film performances was in Invasion of the Body Snatchers (1956).
 A tall, dark, elegant beauty, she played both victim and villain.
 Her characters both in film and on television sometimes faced horrific dangers, which they often did not survive, but she also played scheming, manipulative women on television mysteries and crime procedural dramas.

 Early life

-Wynter was born in Berlin, Germany, the daughter of Dr. Peter Winter, a British surgeon of German descent, and his wife Jutta Oarda, a native of Hungary.
+Dana Wynter was born Dagmar Winter in 1931 Berlin, Germany, the daughter of Dr. Peter Winter, a British surgeon of German descent, and his wife Jutta Oarda, a native of Hungary.

 She grew up in Britain.
 When she was 16, her father visited friends in Southern Rhodesia (Zimbabwe today), fell in love with the country, and brought his daughter and her stepmother to live with him there.

 Dana Wynter (as she called herself) later enrolled at South Africa's Rhodes University in 1949.
 She studied medicine while also pursuing theatre, playing the blind girl in a school production of Through a Glass Darkly, a role in which she said she had been "terrible".
 After a year of studies, she returned to Britain and turned to acting.